It’s a question that the ATO has been asked very infrequently, but after the third such request, it decided to issue a ruling – which still stands.

-It was about 1990 when the ATO was asked about the tax deductibility of interest on a loan a business may have taken out to repay a tax debt.
+It was about 1990 when the ATO was asked about the tax-deductibility of interest on a loan business may have taken out to repay a tax debt.

 It was the third time, according to ATO records, that the matter was raised.
 Of the two previous requests for clarification, one was made as far back as 1951 and the other even further back in time, in 1921.